GeorgeWeb/syclref/_api-docs/stream.h/cl%253A%253Asycl%253A%253Astream/functions/stream/index.md

   * size_t maxStatementSize

+   The size of the stream's buffer.
 The maximum size of a single statement in the stream's buffer.

   * handler cgh

+   The size of the stream's buffer.
+The maximum size of a single statement in the stream's buffer.
 A reference to the handler that the stream is to be associated with.

-   **Returns:**
+   **Returns:** bufferSizeThe size of the stream's buffer. maxStatementSizeThe maximum size of a single statement in the stream's buffer. cghA reference to the handler that the stream is to be associated with.

 ---